MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-dpm-1801.md

 ## Migrating the DPM database during upgrade

 You may want to move the DPM Database as part of an upgrade.
 For example:
-- You are merging instances of SQL Server.
+- You're merging instances of SQL Server.
-- You are moving to a remote more powerful SQL Server.
+- You're moving to a remote more powerful SQL Server.
 - You want to add fault tolerance by using a SQL Server cluster.
 - You want to move from a remote SQL server to a local SQL server or vice versa.